C4MIV3R/project_psicoh_game/README.md

 - Title Screen with difficulty selector

 Stretch/Long-Term Goals:
-- Add different scenes to be transitioned between when player beats a level
+- Add different scenes/levels to be transitioned between when player beats a level
 - Multiplayer networking for up to 4 player co-op
 - Commission artist for unique art assets